akin-fagbohun/dot-files/README.md

 # dot-files
 The dotfiles contained within this repository are what is needed to back up and configure my dev environment.

+These are safe operations.
+If the Command Line presents problems with these, slap a `sudo` in front.

 ## Steps to bootstrap a new machine
 1. Install Apple's Command Line Tools in order to be able to install Git and Homebrew.
 ```bash